huggingface/blog/leaderboard-bigcodebench.md

 [HumanEval](https://github.com/openai/human-eval) is a reference benchmark for evaluating large language models (LLMs) on code generation tasks, as it makes the evaluation of compact function-level code snippets easy.
 However, there are growing concerns about its effectiveness in evaluating programming capabilities of LLMs, and the main concern is that tasks in HumanEval are too simple, and may not be representative of real-world programming tasks.
 Compared to the algorithm-oriented tasks in HumanEval, real-world software developement is often involved with diverse libraries and function calls.
 Futhermore, LLMs' performance on HumanEval is subject to [contamination and overfitting issues](https://arxiv.org/abs/2403.07974), making it less reliable for evaluating the generalization of LLMs.

-While there have been some efforts to address these issue, they are either domain-specific, determinisitc, or agent-centric (sorry [DS-1000](https://github.com/HKUNLP/DS-1000), [ODEX](https://github.com/zorazrw/odex), and [SWE-bench](https://github.com/princeton-nlp/SWE-bench) 💔).
+While there have been some efforts to address these issues, they are either domain-specific, determinisitc, or agent-centric (sorry [DS-1000](https://github.com/HKUNLP/DS-1000), [ODEX](https://github.com/zorazrw/odex), and [SWE-bench](https://github.com/princeton-nlp/SWE-bench) 💔).
 We feel that the community still lacks an easy-to-use benchmark that can broadly evaluate the programming capabilities of LLMs, and that's what we focused on.

 We are excited to announce the release of BigCodeBench, which evaluates LLMs on solving practical and challenging programming tasks without contamination.
-Specifically, BigCodeBench contain 1,140 function-level tasks to challenge LLMs to follow instruction and compose multiple function calls as tools from 139 libraries.
+Specifically, BigCodeBench contains 1,140 function-level tasks to challenge LLMs to follow instructions and compose multiple function calls as tools from 139 libraries.
 To evaluate LLMs rigorously, each programming task encompasses 5.6 test cases with an average branch coverage of 99%.

-Ready to deep dive into BigCodeBench?
+Ready to dive into BigCodeBench?
 Let's get started! 🚀

 ## What do the tasks in BigCodeBench look like? 🕵️‍♂️